PixelSam123/fastify-minimal-template/README.md

 ## Registering plugins

 Register the plugins you need after the plugin `fastify-sensible` already listed in app.js under the comment `// Register your plugins here`
+One plugin I recommend is [fastify-helmet](https://github.com/fastify/fastify-helmet) if you want to use Fastify in production.

 ## Suggestions!